Beliavsky/Fortran-Tools/README.md

 [fortran-callgraph](https://github.com/hydro-jules/fortran-callgraph): Tool to create call graphs from JULES source code

+[FORTRAN_callgraph_browser](https://github.com/cemac/FORTRAN_callgraph_browser): browsing tool that reads in a directory of Fortran code and displays it as an interactive graph, by Dan Ellis and Richard Rigby

+[Fortran code quality](https://github.com/eirik-kjonstad/fortran-code-quality): simple Python script that parses Fortran files and gives feedback on a few metrics relating to code quality, by Eirik F. Kjønstad and Sander Roet

 [Fortran linter](https://github.com/cphyc/fortran-linter): simple fortran syntax checker, including automatic fixing of the code, from cphyc

 [fortran-linter](https://github.com/uchchwhash/fortran-linter): linter for Fortran 77 using Parsec-like parsing combinators in Python, by uchchwhash

+[fortran_python_tools](https://github.com/jinyun1tang/fortran_python_tools): analyzes the variable usage of fixed source form Fortran 77 code, by jinyuntang

+[FortranTree](https://github.com/imaliyov/FortranTree): parses Fortran source code and creates a call tree graph with Python, by imaliyov.
+The code relies on pygraphviz and fparser.

+[fortran-vars](https://github.com/camfort/fortran-vars): static analysis library for Fortran code.
+It is built on top of the open source project fortran-src which provides lexing, parsing and basic analyses of Fortran code.
+Fortran-vars focuses on supporting the Fortran 77 standard and extensions.
+It provides a Fortran memory model with a symbol table and storage table, constant expressions evaluation, constant propagation analysis.

 [fpt - Tools for Fortran Engineering](http://simconglobal.com/fpt_summary.html) - Error Checking, Measurement and Assessment, Structural Engineering, Software Migration, Run-time Testing, and more.
 (C)